Motion Under Occlusion, pt.4: GCC-PHAT and the Fejér Kernel

 Let’s show this in action: using the Fourier shift theorem, we have

-$$ X_2(e^{j\omega}) = e^{-j\omega n_0}\cdot X(e^{j\omega}) \overset{PHAT}\implies \frac{X_2 \cdot \overline{X_1}}{|X_2 \cdot \overline{X_1}|} = \frac{ e^{-j\omega n_0}X_1 \cdot \overline{X_1}}{|e^{-j\omega n_0}X_1 \cdot \overline{X_1}|} \overset{unity}= \frac{ e^{-j\omega n_0}|X_1|^2}{|X_1|^2} = e^{-j\omega n_0} $$
+\(\begin{aligned} X_2(e^{j\omega}) &= e^{-j\omega n_0}\cdot X(e^{j\omega}) \\[4pt] \frac{X_2 \cdot \overline{X_1}}{|X_2 \cdot \overline{X_1}|} &\overset{\text{PHAT}}= \frac{ e^{-j\omega n_0}X_1 \cdot \overline{X_1}}{|e^{-j\omega n_0}X_1 \cdot \overline{X_1}|} \\[4pt] &\overset{\text{unity}}= \frac{ e^{-j\omega n_0}|X_1|^2}{|X_1|^2} = e^{-j\omega n_0} \end{aligned}\)

 where $\overline{X_1}$ is the complex conjugate of $X_1$.
 Now the final step to compute $n_0$ is to take the inverse Fourier transform

-$$ x_{PHAT} = \mathcal{F}^{-1}(e^{-j\omega n_0}) = \delta [n - n_0] $$
+\(x_{PHAT} = \mathcal{F}^{-1}(e^{-j\omega n_0}) = \delta [n - n_0]\)

 Which results in a shifted Dirac delta (unit impulse) function.
 We note that the peak must appear at index $n_0$, meaning that we can solve for it by

-$$ n_0 = \mathop{\mathrm{arg\,max}}\limits_{n} \left( \operatorname{Re}(x_{PHAT}[n]) \right) $$
+\(n_0 = \mathop{\mathrm{arg\,max}}\limits_{n} \left( \operatorname{Re}(x_{PHAT}[n]) \right)\)

 where we only care about the real component of the resulting time-domain phase-transformed signal, meaning the component corresponding to the shifted Dirac delta.